rezaostadi/testflow/README.md

 ```

 3. Run your dev server with `npm run dev`
-4. Et voilà, windmill should be available at `http://localhost/`
+4. Et voilà, formflow should be available at `http://localhost/`

 ### Backend + Frontend

 See the [./frontend/README_DEV.md](./frontend/README_DEV.md) file for all
 running options.

-1. Create a Postgres Database for Windmill and create an admin role inside your
+1. Create a Postgres Database for Formflow and create an admin role inside your
    Postgres setup.
 The easiest way to get a working db is to run
    ```
    cargo install sqlx-cli